 One of the European celebrations that you should NOT miss out on would be the French National Day: ‘Bastille Day‘ in France!

-Called in many names: La Fête Nationale (The National Celebration), La Fête de la Bastille (Bastille Celebration) or Le Quatorze Juillet (the fourteenth of July), this amazing affair is celebrated annually on the 14th of July.
-With French people all over the world celebrating this day, naturally it is a HUGE celebration every year — more so in Paris as they hold festive events for all tastes and ages from the early hours of the morning till the wee hours of the night.
+Called in many names: La Fête Nationale (The National Celebration), La Fête de la Bastille (Bastille Celebration), or Le Quatorze Juillet (the fourteenth of July), this amazing affair is celebrated annually on the 14th of July.
+With French people all over the world celebrating this day, naturally, it is a HUGE celebration — more so in Paris as they hold festive events for all tastes and ages from the early hours of the morning till the wee hours of the night.

-- It commemorates the Storming of the Bastille (a fortress and prison for those who opposed France’s kings) in July 14, 1789, thereby marking the French Revolution.
+- Bastille Day commemorates the Storming of the Bastille (a fortress and prison for those who opposed France’s kings) on July 14, 1789, thereby marking the French Revolution.

 - Bastille Day only became a national holiday in 1880 and the French continue to celebrate it today as a way of recognizing the significance of this event which ushered the end of the royal monarchy and the beginning of its modern republic.

-- It is only in Paris’ Bastille Day that you get to witness the oldest and largest regular military parade in Europe!
-It happens in the morning of July 14 on the Champs-Élysées.
+- It is only on Paris’ Bastille Day that you get to witness the oldest and largest regular military parade in Europe!
+It happens on the morning of July 14 on the Champs-Élysées.

 As I’ve already mentioned above, this is Europe’s oldest and largest regular military parade; therefore, it’s quite a sight to see!

-All traffic will usually be closed starting at 7AM in Champs-Elysées and its surrounding streets, and it’s actually around 10AM that the program starts — however, I’ve mentioned 9AM because it’s always best to come early.
+All traffic will usually be closed starting at 7AM in Champs-Elysées and its surrounding streets, and it’s actually around 10AM that the program starts from the Arc de Triomphe — however, I’ve mentioned 9AM because it’s always best to come early.
 Given the hype that surrounds this military parade, it can get very crowded!

-So during this parade, trumpets would often first signal the arrival of the President of the French Republic, the Air Force will start cruising low in the sky either doing stunts or spreading colored smoke (of course in the colors of the French flag), and then the elite units of the Frency army will start to parade down the picturesque avenue down to Place de la Concorde on foot, on motorcycles, on horses, on tanks, on jeeps, etc.
+So during this parade, trumpets would often first signal the arrival of the President of the French Republic, the Air Force will start cruising low in the sky either doing stunts or spreading colored smoke (of course in the colors of the French flag and it often happens around 10:45AM), and then the elite units of the French army will start to parade down the picturesque avenue down to Place de la Concorde on foot, on motorcycles, on horses, on tanks, on jeeps, etc.

 Recently, it has even become a custom for France to invite units from its close allies to participate in the parade.
 For this year, they’ve invited troops from Australia and New Zealand.

 - There will be a HUGE crowd.
-In fact, despite the recent attacks in Paris, there were still tons of people lined up on both sides of the avenue of Champs-Elysées — which was of course, good to see since it just shows that terrorism won’t ever stop anyone from traveling.
-Besides, security was quite tight!
-Anyhow, given that there will be lots of people, it’s advisable that you come early; or if you can’t, bring a stool to stand on (I’ve seen some people doing this).
+Tons of people will line up on both sides of the avenue of Champs-Elysées and security will also be quite tight!
+Given this fact, it’s advisable that you come early; or if you can’t, bring a stool to stand on (I’ve seen some people doing this).

-- Other options: come around 8AM or earlier to reserve a seat in one of the open cafés or restaurants in Champs-Elysées that are on an upper level of a building.
-Or you can also book your AirBnB or hotel that has the necessary vantage point to look over the avenue (just make sure there are no trees in the way of your view!)
+- Another option is to come around 8AM or earlier to reserve a seat in one of the open cafés or restaurants in Champs-Elysées that are on an upper level of a building.

 - Some of the metro stations near Champs-Elysées will be closed from 8AM until 12PM.
 They’re not always the same every year, but most of the time it’s the stations of Concorde, George V, Franklin D. Roosevelt, Champs Elysees Clemenceau, and Tuileries that will be closed.
 That being said, do make sure to check before you go!